dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 > [!WARNING]
 > Do **not** serve sensitive error information to clients.
 Serving errors is a security risk.

-An alternative approach to generate problem details is to use the 3rd party Nuget package [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/) that can be used to map exceptions and client errors to problem details.
+An alternative approach to generate problem details is to use the third-party NuGet package [Hellang.Middleware.ProblemDetails](https://www.nuget.org/packages/Hellang.Middleware.ProblemDetails/) that can be used to map exceptions and client errors to problem details.

 ## Additional resources